lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 ##### Vk\*CreateInfo

-When creating objects, we need to define their structure, sometimes with other structures.
-All structures inherit these types:
+When creating objects, we need to define their structure—sometimes with other structures.
+All structures inherit these fields:

 - `sType`: The structure type (required).
 - `pNext`: Pointer to an extension-specific structure.